CliffordAnderson/XQuery4Humanists/05-Generating-JSON-and-CSV.md

 return
     map:merge(
         for $element in $record/*
-        let $name := $element/name()
+        let $name := $element/fn:name()
-        let $value := $element/string()
+        let $value := $element/fn:string()
         return
             map { $name: $value }
     )
 ```

 By declaring our serialization options in the prolog, as this version does, our query can now directly return the `map`.
 This feels more elegant and can make your code easier to read.
+But the two approaches are functionally identical.

-But it also has an added benefit in the context of XQuery implementations that can perform the functions of a web server, as BaseX and eXist can do, serving their content to browsers and clients over the web: When you use `fn:serialize()`, your XQuery implementation has already applied a default media-type to the results of your query, typically `application/xml`.
-This means that even if your query generates JSON, your XQuery processor may be telling remote clients to expect something else, typically XML.
-(This is a natural default for an XQuery implementation the `output:media-type` declaration can tell browsers fetching this page to treat the your server's response as JSON, rather than simply text (or XML, since in the absence of such a declaration, many XQuery implementations default to emitting a media-type of `application/xml`—which can throw off clients that are looking for an indication that they are loading JSON).
-In other words, using this prolog-based approach to serialization is good when you begin to expose your data as a web service.
+Note also the addition of the `media-type` parameter.
+For XQuery implementations that can perform the functions of a web server, as BaseX and eXist can do, the addition of the this parameter overrides your XQuery implementation's default media-type, typically the media-type for XML, `application/xml`.
+(This is a natural default for an XQuery implementation.)
+Setting the `media-type` parameter to `application/xml` will cause your XQuery implementation's web server to tell browsers fetching this page to treat the your server's response as JSON.
+In other words, it's best to specify your `media-type` when you expose your data as a web service.

 As one last improvement to our query, let's add handling for the `<subject>` elements that we enriched our book data with in the last lesson: